Ashwin-Ash-09/Ashwin-Ash-09/README.md

 ---

 ## About Me
-I’m an tech enthusiast pursuing my B.Tech in Computer Science & Engineering (2021–2025), with a current CGPA of 7.76/10.
+I’m an tech enthusiast and software engineer.
 I enjoy full-stack software development, always learning and collaborating to build impactful solutions.

 ---